Mai0313/Mentor/docs/Bandgap_Reference_Verification_RAK/Bandgap_Reference_Verification_RAK_parsed.md

 Here is the image describtion:
 ```
-The image is a screenshot of a software interface, specifically a "Setup" window.
-The window is divided into two main columns: "Name" and "Value," each with a filter option indicated by a red downward arrow.
+The image is a screenshot of a software interface, specifically a setup window for a simulation or analysis tool.
+The window is titled "Setup" and contains a hierarchical tree structure with various options and settings.

-The "Name" column contains a hierarchical list of items, each with an associated icon:
-1. "TB_BGR_tb_bgr_1" with an upward arrow icon.
-2. "Simulator spectre" with a green gear icon.
-3. "Analyses" with a green gear icon, and a sub-item "Click to add analysis" highlighted in yellow.
+At the top of the tree, there is an entry labeled "TB_BGR_tb_bgr_1" with an upward-pointing arrow icon next to it.
+Below this, there is an entry labeled "Simulator spectre" with a green icon that looks like a gear or a cog, indicating that the Spectre simulator is being used.

+The next entry is "Analyses," which has a folder icon next to it.
+Under this entry, there is a highlighted line in yellow that says "Click to add analysis," suggesting that the user can add a new analysis at this point.

-4. "Design Variables" with a red cube icon, and a sub-item "Click to add variable" in grey text.
+Following this, there is an entry labeled "Design Variables" with a folder icon.
+Under this, there is a line that says "Click to add variable," indicating that the user can add design variables here.
-5. "Parameters" with a red cube icon and a checkmark.
-6. "Corners" with a thermometer icon and a checkmark.
-7. "Reliability Analyses" with a green gear icon, and a sub-item "Monte Carlo Sampling" with a green cube icon.
-8. "Checks/Asserts" with a red cube icon.

-The "Value" column is empty, indicating that no specific values are currently assigned to the items listed in the "Name" column.
-The interface appears to be part of a software tool used for simulation or analysis, likely in an engineering or scientific context.
+Next, there is an entry labeled "Parameters" with a checked box and a red icon that looks like a stack of papers or documents.
+This indicates that the parameters section is active or selected.

+Below "Parameters," there is an entry labeled "Corners" with a checked box and an icon that looks like a small document with a corner folded over.
+This suggests that corner analysis is also active or selected.

+Further down, there is an entry labeled "Reliability Analyses" with a folder icon, which is currently not expanded or selected.

+Under "Reliability Analyses," there is an entry labeled "Monte Carlo Sampling" with a green icon that looks like a scatter plot or a set of data points, indicating that Monte Carlo sampling is an available option but not currently selected.

+Finally, there is an entry labeled "Checks/Asserts" with a folder icon, which is also not expanded or selected.

+Overall, the image shows a setup interface where the user can configure various aspects of a simulation, including adding analyses, design variables, parameters, corner analyses, reliability analyses, and Monte Carlo sampling.
 ```

 **Figure 67: Opening 'Analyses' form from 'Click to add analysis'**